mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 * Using an API marketplace instead of rolling my own billing solution
   * It was tempting to build a system for accepting payments
 * Defining acceptance criteria up front
-  * Without this, it would have been easy to spin my wheels forever trying to increase accuracy or handle more edge cases.
+  * Without this, it would have been easy to spin my wheels forever trying to increase accuracy or handle more edge cases of oddly-formatted ingredients.

 **What I learned**

 * When you define the MVP, define up front all the steps needed to begin accepting payment from customers.
   * Otherwise, it creates a loophole where pre-launch tasks can continue forever as long as they're not really part of "the product."
 * Rejection is scarier when you're selling your own creation.
+* A task can simultaneously be critical and permissable to defer to post-launch.
 * Re-evaluate your strategy regularly, in writing.
   * Write down what you did and what you'll do next.
   * Show it to someone who is willing to challenge your assumptions and conclusions.